D-Chase-H/PurePy-Data-Structures/README.md

 Another DISCLAIMER:
     This readme WILL be changed soon, this is just the initial upload.
-    Right now a few of the Data Structures I have made need some polish, and a most in the trees sub-folder are empty, but I wanted to get this repository started, so there WILL be changes and clone the repo at your own risk.
+    Right now a few of the Data Structures I have made need some polish, and most in the trees sub-folder are empty, but I wanted to get this repository started, so there WILL be changes.
+Clone the repo at your own risk.